fweik/nrng/README.md

 ### Optional Dependencies

-Those are not required to consumed the library.
+Those are not required to consume the library.

 #### C++ Tools
   * [Doxygen](http://doxygen.nl/)